VEckardt/IntegrityTriggerDoc/README.md

 ![TriggerDoc](doc/TriggerDoc.PNG)

 ## Use Cases
-- As an administrator, I want to get an Overview about the triggers defined in my Integrity instance
+- As an administrator, I want to get an overview about the triggers defined in my Integrity instance
 - As an administrator, I want to get an overview which triggers are related to which Type, and if they are active

 ## Install